Clive Lythgoe: US career

 His 1973 Carnegie Hall debut was critically acclaimed, but Lythgoe spent the two days between the recital and the reviews on Valium.
 In 1976, five hours of back-to-back recitals in New York almost finished him off, and when Herbert von Karajan offered an engagement playing Brahms' second piano concerto with the Berlin Philharmonic, Lythgoe astonished both the conductor and himself by declining.
 He recalled that he felt he had reached a "musical menopause".
 A breakdown caused him to abandon performances altogether, and in 1976, he accepted the post of Dean Of Faculty at the Music School Settlement in Cleveland, Ohio, where he became a well-loved figure, appearing again in his own television series, A Touch of Lythgoe, produced by public television station WVIZ, and playing occasional concerts with the Cleveland Orchestra, some of which were conducted by his friend, Sir Colin Davis.

 Later life

 Lythgoe increasingly felt his true mission was to bring music to those not privileged enough to attend concert halls.
 When he settled in New York City, he became director of Horizon Concerts in New York City, a non-profit organisation, and using talented young musicians he gave short concerts mixed with anecdotes to audiences in homeless centres, nursing homes, hospices and schools.
 He was also the director of the Roosa School of Music, a community music school located on Willow Place in Brooklyn Heights for several years, after which it was merged into another school.

 He lived alone in a simple one-bedroom co-op apartment in Jackson Heights, Queens.
 In 2000, a profile in The New York Times led to renewed media interest and a career revival.

+In 2001 he played an all-American concert at the Wigmore Hall in London, where in 1954 he had made his debut.